sulitas/BuildingAI/README.md

 ## Background

-The AI will help users to solve efficiently daily tasks.
+The AI will help users to solve efficiently daily tasks.<br>
-All the humans have to solve daily task.
+All the humans have to solve daily task.<br>
-My personal motivation is linked to the fact that I have to solve numerous problems every day that involve a lot of research and creative work.
+My personal motivation is linked to the fact that I have to solve numerous problems every day that involve a lot of research and creative work.<br>
-This topic is interesting because will solve daily facing problems and tasks.
+This topic is interesting because will solve daily facing problems and tasks.<br>

 * problem 1 - See the daily routine
 * problem 2 - See what task need information, research and creative work